The CX Express: A 5-Minute Journey To Better Customer Experiences -

 But that’s not the only level of risk Elevate is comfortable with.

 With a nimble team and an ambitious product roadmap, Elevate’s leadership prioritizes trying out new things.
-In addition to cobrowsing, on their list to try include robotics process automation, IVR, AI, desktop and workflow automation, and Acquire Chatbots.
+In addition to cobrowsing, on their list to try include robotics process automation, IVR, AI, desktop and workflow automation, and conversational AI chatbots.

 “We have a fairly aggressive product roadmap and good controls in place to deliver good quality features,” Tharp said.